stonemjs/docs/src/docs/architecture/blueprint.md

 ---

 **The Blueprint is the centralized place where all configuration lives.**
-It is the output of the **Setup Dimension** — an object that defines the structure, components, and behaviors of your Stone.js system before it runs.
-It consolidates all declared modules, services, middleware, handlers, adapters, and more — and crucially, it is also where you register all configuration and settings your modules need to operate correctly.
+It is the output of the **Setup Dimension**, an object that defines the structure, components, and behaviors of your Stone.js system before it runs.
+It consolidates all declared modules, services, middleware, handlers, adapters, and more, and crucially, it is also where you register all configuration and settings your modules need to operate correctly.

 This object is then passed along the rest of the system lifecycle.
 It’s available throughout the **Integration**, **Initialization**, and **Functional** dimensions, making it the cornerstone for building predictable, portable, and introspectable software across contexts.

-The **Blueprint** is not frozen by default — it remains mutable.
+The **Blueprint** is not frozen by default, it remains mutable.
 However, **mutating it at runtime is discouraged** unless absolutely necessary.
 It should be treated as a stable artifact once setup is complete.
 Mutation is possible, but it must be deliberate and controlled; the developer must understand the risks involved and the impact on system coherence.

 ### Why It Exists

-Complex, cross-platform systems need a place to define what they are made of — and how they should behave.
+Complex, cross-platform systems need a place to define what they are made of, and how they should behave.
 The Blueprint provides exactly that: a **declarative manifest** and **runtime instruction model**, separated cleanly from execution logic.

 Without it, setup logic becomes fragmented across files, dimensions, and abstractions.
 With it, everything is unified:
 - System configuration is centralized and introspectable
 - Dependencies and features are organized and declared up-front
 - Dynamic behavior remains possible through middleware and hooks

-Whether your system runs on Node.js, in the browser, or in a FaaS environment — the Blueprint ensures every component is composed consistently and logically.
+Whether your system runs on Node.js, in the browser, or in a FaaS environment, the Blueprint ensures every component is composed consistently and logically.

 ### Where It Fits in the Continuum

-In the Continuum Architecture, the Blueprint is built only once — in the **Setup Dimension** — and made **accessible in all other dimensions**.
+In the Continuum Architecture, the Blueprint is built only once, in the **Setup Dimension**, and made **accessible in all other dimensions**.
 It does not *drive* those dimensions directly, but it provides the necessary context and configuration to operate within them.

 ```mermaid
 %%{init: {"theme": "base", "themeVariables": {